hiibolt/r6econ/README.md

 python3 server.py
 ```

+Congratulations, you're done!
+Invite the bot to your personal server and check that it works with `econ help`.

+If you run into setup errors, please contact @hiibolt on Discord.

+Do not ask me to 'set up the bot' - if you don't have the experience listed in the prerequisites, I offer access to my personal copy for a set fee.

 ## Setup (Docker Compose)
 Be sure to bind a volume for your assets and add a `data.json` file with contents `{}`, as well as an `ids.json` file (template `ids.json` can be found in this repository).